nhuongmh/nhuongmh.cv/data.typ

     ]
   )

   - Virtual Board System is a simple web-app that serve multiple virtual boards, it can mimic behaviour of a real system consoles based on user configuration.
-It used to do coverage testing for internal tool.
+It used to do coverage testing for internal tool
   - Tech: Golang with Gin, VueJS with Vuetify

   #datedsubsection(